FilipeDeboni/ironhack-project-3-petfriendly-front/README.md

-# Pet Friend.ly - a social network with pet adoption feature
+# Pet Friend.ly - a social network with feature for pet adoption

 You can access et Friend.ly here: https://ironhack-project-3-petfriendly.herokuapp.com/